-Investments Held to Pay Lease Obligations - To fund certain future obligations under capital leases resulting from various Lease-in/Lease-out ("LILO") transactions, MARTA has invested funds in government agency bonds and notes, and guaranteed investment contracts.
+Investments Held to Pay Leases - To fund certain future obligations under leases resulting from various Lease-in/Lease-out ("LILO") transactions, MARTA has invested funds in government agency bonds and notes, and guaranteed investment contracts.
 The maturities of these investments have been tied to the payment dates identified in the underlying LILO agreements.